dengking/discrete/docs/Experts/cp-algorithms/Data-Structures/Segment-Tree/index.md

 #### Compression of 2D Segment Tree

 Let the problem be the following: there are $n$  points on the plane given by their coordinates $(x_i, y_i)$  and queries of the form "count the number of points lying in the rectangle $((x_1, y_1), (x_2, y_2))$ ".
 It is clear that in the case of such a problem it becomes unreasonably wasteful to construct a two-dimensional Segment Tree with $O(n^2)$  elements.
 Most on this memory will be wasted, since each single point can only get into $O(\log n)$  segments of the tree along the first coordinate, and therefore the total "useful" size of all tree segments on the second coordinate is $O(n \log n)$ .

+So we proceed as follows: at each vertex of the Segment Tree with respect to the first coordinate we store a Segment Tree constructed only by those second coordinates that occur in the current segment of the first coordinates.
+In other words, when constructing a Segment Tree inside some vertex with index $vx$  and the boundaries $tlx$  and $trx$ , we only consider those points that fall into this interval $x \in [tlx, trx]$ , and build a Segment Tree just using them.
+>>>>>>> Stashed changes